yrfandrew/editorjs-subscript/README.md

 ## Output data

-Marked text will be wrapped with a `mark` tag with an `cdx-marker` class.
+Marked text will be wrapped with a `sub` tag.

 ```json
 {